wintala/Mortage-calculator/README.md

 # Code test - Mortage plan

+Client-server type solution with SQLite database.

 ### Backend
-Java application
-Install dependencies in pom.xml mith maven and run
+REST API styled app made with Java Spark web framework Install dependencies in pom.xml with maven and run
 The app should run on port 4567

 ### Frontend